sheikh-saiyam/Garir-Khoj-Client/README.md

 - **React-simple-typewriter**: Adds a typewriter effect to text for dynamic animations in React.
 - **React Fast Marquee**: Creates smooth, scrolling text for announcements or news feeds.
 - **React icons**: Provides customizable vector icons for React apps.
+- **React-toastify**: Shows non-intrusive toast notifications with customizable messages.
 - **SweetAlert2**: Provides beautiful, customizable popups for user interaction, such as alerts for success or errors.
-- **React-toastify**: Shows non-intrusive toast notifications with customizable messages.
 - **Swiper**: A mobile-friendly carousel/slider component for React.
 - **Axios**: A promise-based HTTP client for making API requests in React.
+- **recharts**: A library for creating charts and visual data representations in React.
+- **date-fns**: A library for working with dates in JavaScript, providing functions for parsing, formatting, and manipulating dates.